-Audit Services ("AS"), shall conduct and coordinate audits of HCSC's operational and financial controls and performance guarantee calculations for all HCSC's largest customers.
-Corporate Governance supports Audit Services by providing guidance and the necessary control matrices for management to design the appropriate operational and financial controls for the Company.
+Audit Services ("AS"), along with Corporate Governance, shall provide guidance and the necessary control matrices for management to design the appropriate operational and financial controls for the Company.
 AS is authorized to access all records, personnel and physical properties relevant to the performance of audits.
-The Chief Audit Executive shall report to the Chair of the HCSC Audit, Compliance and Finance Committee and administratively to the CECO.
+The Chief Audit Executive shall report to the Chair of the HCSC Audit and Compliance Committee and administratively to the CECO.

-AS performs audits of the Company's financial and business operations to provide recommendation to improve the Company's control environment and and help the Company achieve its strategic goals.
-AS uses all traditional audit techniques, including sampling and data analysis, to confirm that reasonable internal control policies, procedures and corporate standards exist, that line management properly monitors such controls, and that a Company-wide network of internal controls properly operates to capture, monitor, summarize and report both internal control weaknesses and internal control strengths.
-AS reports all significant findings to the HCSC Audit, Compliance and Finance Committee.
-AS plans its work based on an annual Audit Risk Assessment performed in conjunction with the Legal, Ethics and Compliance Department, Enterprise Risk

-Management, Privacy and Government Programs Compliance, recognizing independent auditors' concerns, compliance issues, findings from internal audits and reviews, Audit weaknesses identified by line management, changes in the regulatory, economic or market environment and any other sources AS and these areas deem reasonable.
+AS audits, reviews, verifies, monitors, tests and validates financial and operational controls as required for efficient management of the Company's system of internal controls and achievement of the organization's strategic goals.
+In executing these functions, AS uses all necessary techniques, including sampling, to ensure that reasonable internal control policies, procedures and corporate standards exist, that line management properly monitors such controls, and that a Companywide network of internal controls properly operates to capture, monitor, summarize and report both internal control weaknesses and internal control strengths.
+AS reports all significant findings to the HCSC Audit & Compliance Committee.
+AS plans its work based on an annual control risk assessment performed in conjunction with the Ethics and Compliance Department, recognizing independent auditors' concerns, compliance issues, findings from internal audits and reviews, control weaknesses identified by line management, changes in the regulatory, economic or market environment and any other sources AS and the Ethics and Compliance Department deem reasonable.
 The audit plan and the compliance audit plan are developed based on the results of this risk assessment.
-AS meets with the HCSC Audit, Compliance and Finance Committee annually to review the audit plans and reports progress and results throughout the year.
+AS meets with the HCSC Audit & Compliance Committee annually to review the audit plan and reports progress and results to the Committee throughout the year.

-AS audits and coordinates its work within all areas of the Company.
+AS executes its functions within all areas of the Company.
 The operational areas and other AS functions addressed in the audit plan include but are not limited to, the following:

-- Projects and audits of financial and accounting practices and related controls; - Projects and audits of operational and regulatory compliance processes and controls; - Projects and audits of subsidiaries, other related parties and third-party related processes and controls; - Projects and audits of information systems controls, information security, business resiliency and disaster recovery; - Projects and audits of performance guarantee calculations for HCSC's largest customers; - Coordination of external audits performed by customers, states, local and federal agencies as well as the Association and other applicable State Plans; - Support of the external auditor's financial statement audit and SOC 1 and 2 reports;
+- Projects and audits of financial and accounting practices and related controls; - Projects and audits of operational processes and controls; - Projects and audits of information systems controls, information security, business continuation and disaster recovery; - Coordination of external audits performed by customers, states, local and federal agencies as well as the Association and 5-State Plans; and - Government program controls and government program and regulatory compliance activities.

-Employment and Contract Decisions
+/.
+Employment and Contracting Decisions